 Note 6.
-As flight duration and ATC allow, attempt to sample as much of regions that require deviation Note 7.
-Tail Doppler radar should be operated at a dual-PRF of 3/2, with the PRFs at 2000 and 3000 (effective Nyquist velocity of 48 m/s)
+As flight duration and ATC allow, attempt to sample as much of regions that require deviation

+Note 7.
+Tail Doppler radar should be run in single PRF mode, 3000, since dual PRF is often in error when there is a strong vertical gradient of tangential wind.